developermauricio/naturalconexion/wp-content/plugins/doppler-form/readme.txt

 8. Formulario de Suscripción.

 == Changelog ==
+= 2.3.2 =
+* Fix error when submiting forms.

+= 2.3.1 =
+* Fix error messages not showing when updating Double Opt-In forms.

+= 2.3.0 =
+* Added new feature to allow users to create Double Opt-In forms.

 = 2.2.7 =
 * update: doppler form in front-end doesn't show when doppler account is disconnected